Enjoy A Lucrative Salary And High Personal Fulfillment As You Ensure The Safety And Credibility Of Clinical Trials

 Clinical Research Professionals must interact with and mediate among, clinical professionals at the trial site, trial participants, professionals working in regulatory agencies, and stakeholders.

 If you like to produce results, but don’t enjoy presenting or discussing those results with others.
-Then, the CRC is not for you.
+Then, the Clinical Research Training Track is not for you.

-The CRC is designed for PhDs who enjoy both science and human interaction.
+The Clinical Research Training Track is designed for PhDs who enjoy both science and human interaction.

-Get Access To The Clinical Research Coalition Training Program & Network
+Get Access To The Clinical Research Training Program & Network

-If you’re determined to be a Clinical Research Professional and you’ve chosen the Clinical Research Coalition to make that happen, we’d like to welcome you.
+If you’re determined to be a Clinical Research Professional and you’ve chosen the Clinical Research Training Track to make that happen, we’d like to welcome you.

-As practicing Clinical Research Professionals who oversee the CRC at the Cheeky Scientist Association, we know firsthand the challenges you face, the questions you have, and the information you’ll need to succeed.
+As practicing Clinical Research Professionals who oversee the Clinical Research Training Track at the Cheeky Scientist Association, we know firsthand the challenges you face, the questions you have, and the information you’ll need to succeed.

 We’re ready to empower you to make the transition, and we hope to meet you in the private group soon.